Grieving through the Holiday Season

 -You are struck by the emphasis on over-consumption and lack of spiritual awareness

-All are welcome to join including those already in our Holy Lament community
+You are welcome to join whether or not you are already a member of our Holy Lament community

 Have you felt pressured to put on a happy holiday face while inside you are burning in the fire of grief?